Ómicron: What are the symptoms of the covid variant? They may not fit the ‘clinical picture’ of delta

 “Omicron is probably more, much more similar to the mild variants that we see in people who have been vaccinated with delta than anything else,” he explained.

-“And therefore it will produce cold-like symptoms that people will not recognize as covid if they just believe the official government recommendation.”
+“And so it will produce cold-like symptoms that people won’t recognize as covid if they just believe the official government recommendation.”

-Christina Marriott, Executive Director of the Royal Society for Public Health (RSPH) says: “Growing evidence shows that people who have received two doses of the vaccine generally have less severe symptoms, such as headache, runny nose, sneezing. , sore throat and loss of smell ”.
+Christina Marriott, Executive Director of the RSPH (Royal Society for Public Health) says: “Increasing evidence shows that people who have received two doses of the vaccine generally have less severe symptoms, such as headache, runny nose, sneezing. , sore throat and loss of smell ”.

 “It’s important for people on a full vaccination schedule to watch for cold-like symptoms and get tested if they live or work near people who are at higher risk for the disease.”